aliciabierly/Diabetes_Exploration_and_Prediction/README.md

 The second part of this project investigates a dataset containing medical records of individuals diagnosed with various types of diabetes, but focused on differentiating type I vs type II diabetes.
 A random forest classification approach revealed fluctuating feature importance, with BMI, cholesterol, and age frequently ranking highest.
 BMI's relevance aligns with its role in insulin resistance and type 2 diabetes development, while age differentiates between type 1 and type 2 onset.
 Elevated cholesterol, particularly LDL, was also identified as a contributing factor, as visceral fat can impair insulin sensitivity.
 Interestingly, training and testing errors remained equal across different feature sets, warranting further investigation.

+*Aside: This was one of the first data analysis projects I completed from start to finish by myself.
+Naively I didn't realize this dataset was generated.
+Knowing this now, I don't believe the results are conclusive for what we see in real life as BMI is not a measure of people's health.*

 ## Project Structure:
 * **data/** : contains the raw data files.
 * **diabetes_output3.ipynb** : jupyter notebook file containing analysis and codes.